-Although functional performance testing for commissioning under §120.8 is related to acceptance testing, the systems to be functionally tested are based upon systems described in the BOD.
-Not all of the systems described in the BOD will have acceptance testing requirements per the Energy Standards.
-Conversely, there may be systems listed in the BOD which do have acceptance testing requirements, such as lighting controls.
-To meet the acceptance testing requirements, acceptance tests must be performed by a certified Acceptance Test Technician as described in Chapter 13.
+Although functional performance testing for commissioning under §120.8 is related to acceptance testing, the systems to be functionally tested are based on systems described in the BOD.
+Not all of the systems described in the BOD will have acceptance testing requirements per the Energy Code.
+Some acceptance tests must be performed by a certified acceptance test technician, see Chapter 13 for more details.

-Compliance is demonstrated by developing and implementing test procedures for each piece of commissioned equipment and interfaces between equipment and systems according to the building-specific Commissioning Plan.
-Tests should include verification of proper operation of all equipment features, each part of the sequence of operation, overrides, lockouts, safeties, alarms, occupied and unoccupied modes, loss of normal power, exercising a shutdown, startup, low load through full load (as much as possible) and back, staging and standby functions, scheduling, energy efficiency strategies, and loop tuning.
-Acceptance Requirements, discussed in Chapter 13, are required and will contribute toward compliance with §120.8(g), but do not cover all necessary testing.
+Compliance is shown by developing and implementing test procedures for each piece of commissioned equipment and interface between equipment and systems according to the building-specific Cx plan.
+The tests should verify the proper operation of all equipment features, each part of the sequence of operation, overrides, lockouts, safeties, alarms, occupied and unoccupied modes, loss of normal power, exercising a shutdown, startup, low load through full load (as much as possible) and back, staging and standby functions, scheduling, energy efficiency strategies, and loop tuning.
+Acceptance requirements, discussed in Chapter 13, are required and contribute toward compliance with §120.8(g), but do not cover all necessary testing.

-Elements of acceptable test procedures include:
+Acceptable test procedures include:

-- 1. Date and Party Identification of the date of the test and the party conducting the test. - 2.
-Signature Block Signature of the designated commissioning lead and the equipment installing contractor attesting that the recorded test results are accurate. - 3.
+- 1. Date and Party Identification of the date of the test and the party conducting the test. - Signature Block Signature of the designated commissioning lead and the equipment installing contractor attesting that the recorded test results are accurate. - 3.
 Prerequisites Any conditions or related equipment checkout or testing that needs to be completed before conducting this test. - 4.
 Precautions Identification of the risks involved to the test team members and the equipment and how to mitigate them. - 5.
-Instrumentation Listing of the instrumentation and tools necessary to complete the test. - 6.
-Reference In each procedure item, identify the source for what is being confirmed (e.g., sequence of operation ID, operating feature, specification requirement, etc.). - 7.
-Test Instructions Step-by-step instructions of how to complete the test, including functions to test and the conditions under which the tests should performed. - 8.
-Acceptance Criteria Measurable pass / fail criteria for each step of the test, as applicable.

-- 9. Results Expected system response and space to document the actual response, readings, results and adjustments. - 10.
+Instruments List of the instruments and tools needed to complete the test. - 6.
+Reference In each procedure, identify the source for what is being confirmed (e.g., sequence of operation ID, operating feature, specification requirement, etc.). - Test Instructions Step-by-step instructions of how to complete the test, including functions to test and the conditions under which the tests should performed. - 8.
+Acceptance Criteria Measurable pass / fail criteria for each step of the test, as applicable. - 9.
+Results Expected system response and space to document the actual response, readings, results and adjustments. - 10.
 Return to Normal Instructions that all systems and equipment are to be returned to their as-found state at the conclusion of the tests. - 11.
 Deficiencies A list of deficiencies and how they were mitigated.

-At their discretion, the building official confirms demonstrated compliance during Field Inspection by either:
+The building official confirms compliance during field inspection by either:

-- 1. Receipt of a copy of the completed and signed Functional Performance Tests that indicate any deficiencies have been corrected (optional). - Review of acceptance certificates (NRCA's) attesting that the Functional Performance Tests have been completed and any deficiencies corrected.
+- 1. Receipt of a copy of the completed and signed Functional Performance Tests that indicate any deficiencies have been corrected (optional). - 2.
+Review of acceptance certificates (NRCA's) attesting that the Functional Performance Tests have been completed and any deficiencies corrected.
 Although there are no field forms for commissioning requirements, authorities having jurisdiction can review issues logs or the certificates of acceptance to verify field testing was completed and issues resolved.

-12.8 Documentation and Training
+13.8 Documents and Training